Apply to Centre

 |Regular Decision||January 15||Non-binding||Mid-March||May 1|

-*Students applying for need-based financial aid should submit the FAFSA and Centre Aid Form by January 31.
-Students who meet these deadlines will be notified of financial aid awards beginning in mid-March.
+*Students applying for need-based financial aid should submit the FAFSA and Centre Aid Form by the deadline of their chosen application plan.
+Students who meet these deadlines will be notified of financial aid awards beginning in March.
 The financial aid process is expedited for students applying Early Decision.

 The following items must be postmarked or submitted electronically by the appropriate application deadline date (see Application Timetable above).